-What do you do for students who are unable to participate in school because of anxiety and school refusal problems?
-First Children Services has a solution with our Transitions Program, an educational program for students with anxiety and school refusal.
+What do you do for students who are unable to attend or participate in school due to anxiety and/or depression?
+First Children Services has a solution with our Transitions Program, an educational program for students with school refusal due to anxiety and/or depression in grades 5-12.

-Students who refuse to attend school because of anxiety, depression, fears, social skill problems, or family related difficulties present a considerable challenge for school personnel and parents.
-The longer a child remains out of school and on home instruction, the more difficult it becomes for the child to return to school.
+Students with school refusal due to underlying anxiety disorders, depression, fears, bullying, social skills challenges, and/or family related difficulties present a considerable challenge for school personnel and families.
+Home instruction may provide an immediate educational solution, but it will only mask the problem and can socially isolate the child leading to further issues.
+Time is of the essence for these students as the longer a child remains out of school, the more difficult it becomes for the child to return to school.

 Transitions Program Locations: